Back to the Title Page

 Venturing Patch Concepts

 New Venturing ideas usually come from the volunteers that are involved in the program.
 Some of the ideas are for patch designs that will recognize Venturers for services they have provided and some for Venturing leaders.
 This page is dedicated to ideas that have been proposed and in a few cases accepted.
-If you have questions, feel free to contact me at TheHiker@SageVenture.com.
+If you have questions or ideas, please go to my contact page.
+(I can't respond unless you do).

 Trained